-- A. Residents are required to sign the occupancy rosters from the Resident Assistant each semester to confirm residency. - B. The University retains the right to transfer its interest and/or obligations under this Agreement.
+- A. The University retains the right to transfer its interest and/or obligations under this Agreement.
 Licensee may not assign or transfer their rights or obligations under this Agreement without the written permission of the University.
-Licensee may not sub-license or sublet the Premises to, or permit the occupancy of the Premises by, any other person without the written permission of the University. - C. Occupying roommate space: Rooms are designed to accommodate several residents, entitling each to a reasonable amount of space to store their personal belongings.
-Residents in double- or triple- occupancy rooms are required to share a proportional section of the bedroom and for students in apartments, a portion of the common area as well.
+Licensee may not sub-license or sublet the Premises to, or permit the occupancy of the Premises by, any other person without the written permission of the University. - B. Occupying roommate space: Rooms are designed to accommodate several residents, entitling each to a reasonable amount of space to store their personal belongings.
+Residents in double- or triple-occupancy rooms are required to share a proportional section of the bedroom and for students in apartments, a portion of the common area as well. - a.
 If there is an empty space in a double- or triple-occupancy bedroom, this area must be kept clear and clean so that a new roommate can be assigned and moved in at any time.
 Residents assigned to double occupancy will be assessed the single-occupancy rate each day that they are in violation of this policy.
 Residents in triple-occupancy rooms will be assessed a double-occupancy rate each day that they are in violation of this policy.
 In addition, these residents will be subject to disciplinary action up to, and including, termination of their license agreement.
 If necessary, Housing and Residence Life staff may move residents' belongings in order to clear the space for newly assigned residents.
-Non-compliant residents may be charged for cleaning and labor charges. - D. In bedrooms, a resident may only utilize only one of the following items: desk, bed, closet, set of drawers, and a proportional section of the available shelving space.
+Non-compliant residents may be charged for cleaning and labor charges.

+- C. In bedrooms, a resident may only utilize one of the following items: desk, bed, closet, set of drawers, and a proportional section of the available shelving space.
 This policy remains in effect even if there is no current roommate occupying the space.
 Ample wall and floor space must be left for all individuals in the bedroom to personalize their space.
-No furniture may be removed or disassembled without the written consent of the Director of Housing and Residence Life.

-- E. In common areas within the apartments, residents may utilize space in equal proportion to the number of bed spaces in the apartment, with special exceptions regarding the living room and dining room.
-For example, residents are to equally divide kitchen cabinet space, storage room space, hall closets, and bathroom space. - F. In apartments, residents should not store personal items such as clothing, computer equipment, exercise machines, etc. in the living or dining room space.
-Residents are to limit their personal belongings in these spaces to decorative items such as lamps, pictures, small figurines, etc. - G. As with any communal living environment, individuals must work together to develop reasonable arrangements to ensure all rights are respected.
+No furniture may be removed or disassembled without the written consent of the Director of Housing and Residence Life. - D. In common areas within the apartments, residents may utilize space in equal proportion to the number of bed spaces in the apartment, with special exceptions regarding the living room and dining room.
+For example, residents are to equally divide kitchen cabinet space, storage room space, hall closets, and bathroom space. - E. In apartments, residents should not store personal items such as clothing, computer equipment, exercise machines, etc. in the living or dining room space.
+Residents are to limit their personal belongings in these spaces to decorative items such as lamps, pictures, small figurines, etc. - F. As with any communal living environment, individuals must work together to develop reasonable arrangements to ensure all rights are respected.